 - 1. Research projects.
 Funds under this program may not be used to conduct research, defined in 28 C.F.R. § 46.102 as a systematic investigation designed to develop or contribute to generalizable knowledge.
 Surveys and focus groups, depending on their design and purpose, may constitute research and therefore be out-of-scope.
 Prohibited research does not include assessments conducted for internal improvement purposes only (see Limited Use of Funds below).
 For information on distinguishing between research and assessments, see the Solicitation Companion Guide. - 2.
-Direct victim services and justice system interventions: Mentor Court Initiative funds are intended to support educational opportunities and TA to OVW grantees and potential grantees.
-These funds are not meant to support court operations, law enforcement activities, legal representation, direct services, or other interventions.
+Tribal justice system response to cases that do not involve one or more of the covered crimes. - 3.
+Purchase or lease of vehicles...